There were moments of sadness within The Lorax itself.

-- From the film version itself, after the last tree is cut down, he is not only told by his mom that he was a big disappointment, but all the forest friends he had looked sadly at him (even the little bear himself).
+- After the last tree is cut down, the Once-ler is not only told by his mom that he was a big disappointment, but all the forest friends he had looked sadly at him (even Pipsqueak himself).
 Still trying desperately to win them back after all that happens, he even offers the little bear a marshmallow, though the little tyke, with sadness in his eyes, only turns away.
-And then comes when the Lorax himself lifts himself up to the sky, leaving behind the stone that says "unless".
+Even Melvin the donkey leaves with the other animals.
+And then comes when the Lorax himself lifts himself up to the sky, leaving behind the small pile of stones that says "unless".
+Alone with his failures, the Once-ler lowers his head, silent, mourning.
 Just, the entire scene here.

 - The scene in which Audrey comes back to her house to add onto her mural and finds it was painted over with a spray painted "Courtesy of O'Hare Inc."

 - "Thank you, Ted."
 For so many reasons: